thewca/wca-regulations/wca-regulations_2012.md

     - A3b1) When the judge believes the competitor is ready, he asks 'READY?'.
 The competitor must be ready to begin the attempt within one minute of being called.
 Penalty: disqualification of the attempt.
     - A3b2) When the competitor confirms his readiness, the judge uncovers the puzzle.
 If the attempt requires a stopwatch, the judge starts it at the same time.
     - A3c) The competitor may pick up the puzzle during inspection.
     - A3c1) The competitor must not apply moves during inspection.
-Penalty: disqualification of the solve.
+Penalty: disqualification of the attempt.
     - A3c2) If the pieces of the puzzle are not fully aligned, then the competitor may align the faces, as long as stays within the limits within the limits described in 10f.
-    - A3c3) The competitor may reset the timer before he starts the solve.
+    - A3c3) The competitor may reset the timer before he starts the attempt.
     - A3d) At the end of the inspection, the competitor must place the puzzle on the mat, in any orientation and position.
     - A3d1) The puzzle must not rest on the timer.
 Penalty: 2 seconds.
     - A3d2) When 8 seconds of inspection have elapsed, the judge calls '8 seconds'.